-Rafi Ahmed Kidwai was an Indian independence activist, a politician and a socialist leader.
-He belonged from the Barabanki District of United Provinces of British India; now in Uttar Pradesh, India.
+Rafi Ahmed Kidwai was an Indian independence activist, a politician and a well known socialist leader.
+He belonged to the Barabanki District of United Provinces of British India India.

 Here are a few facts you might not know about the unsung hero of India’s freedom movement!